 The Anglican Cathedral and the Metropolitan Cathedral stand at opposite ends of Hope Street, about half a mile apart.
 The contrast between them is one of the most useful things in Liverpool's built environment.

-The interior lit through the lantern works better than the exterior suggests.
+The interior, lit through the stunning stained-glass lantern, works much better than the exterior suggests.
 The two cathedrals sit less than a mile apart — the walk between them takes twelve minutes and covers more architectural range than most European city tours manage in a full day.

 Contemporary Liverpool